 You may be interested in: Beyond Air Mattresses: Other Intex Products

 The opening where the air mattress is blown up must be watched carefully.
 The nozzle is opened often to blow air in and out of the mattress.
 The opening will lose its rigidity over time, and air will escape through the hole more easily.
 You should be careful with the nozzle, and tape over it when it begins to lose its strength.

 Learn more about: Are Intex Air Mattresses Any Good?

 An air mattress that is not packed correctly will develop small holes that you cannot detect.
 The portions of the air mattress that were once perfectly balance will be misaligned, and the air will escape faster.
 Your careful packing of the mattress for each trip will ensure a longer life for the mattress.

 Get An Air Mattress With An Automatic Pump

-The Insta-Bed Raised Air Mattress with Never Flat Pump This mattress has never flat pump technology that detects when the air mattress starts to lose air and will automatically kick in a silent pump to re-inflate throughout the night.
+The Insta-Bed Raised Air Mattress with Never Flat Pump.
+This mattress has never flat pump technology that detects when the air mattress starts to lose air and will automatically kick in a silent pump to re-inflate throughout the night.
 This is the best way to keep your air mattress from being flat because there is no method to stop your air mattress from losing air so you might as well buy an air mattress that can detect the issue and counteract it.
-Check out our review here.
+We recommend it here.